-For FY22, subrecipients will be required to complete the following documents at the time of application; failure to do so may result in the withholding of funds until items are received.
+For FY23, subrecipients will be required to complete the following documents at the time of application; failure to do so may result in the withholding of funds until items are received.

-Subaward Management Capabilities and Compliance Questionnaire (SMQ)
+Subaward Management Questionnaire (SMQ)

-All applicants are required to complete the SMQ form, and submit to OCJG with their application.
+All applicants are required to complete the Subaward Management Questionnaire (SMQ).
 FDLE uses this form to validate a subrecipient's eligibility to apply for, receive, and maintain a federal RSAT subaward.
-Additionally, this validation allows FDLE to expedite the monitoring process and ensures subrecipients are following program requirements.
+Additionally, this validation will allow FDLE to expedite the monitoring process and ensure all subrecipients are in compliance with program requirements.
+Applicants must submit a Subaward Management Questionnaire (SMQ) to FDLE with their application.

-Certification Regarding Lobbying; Debarment, Suspension, and Other Responsibility Matters; and Drug Free Workplace Requirements
+Certification Regarding Lobbying, Debarment, and Drug Free Workplace Requirements